 Close contact services can operate if they meet public health measures including robust record keeping, good hygiene practices and minimised contact to the extent possible.
 If a workplace cannot meet these measures it cannot open its physical premises.

 At all times when outside the home, everyone under Alert Level 2 is required to practice good hygiene, monitor their health, track their movements and wear face coverings if they can.
-All gatherings (such as weddings, birthdays, funerals and tangihanga) are restricted to 100 people.

 Not all businesses are able to open under Alert Level 3.
 Essential services including healthcare, justice services and businesses providing necessities are able to open.

 Non-essential workplaces can only open if: